-EDSN 441 METHODS/MATERIALS FOR SECONDARY SCIENCES GRADES 6TH - 12TH
+EDSN 441 METHODS/MAT.
+FOR SEC, SCIENCES GRADES 6TH - 12TH 3 credit hours

 This course is designed to provide investigation of current specific knowledge, teaching strategies, and instructional materials contributing to effective teaching of science in the middle and secondary schools with a focus on teaching biological (Primarily), chemical, and physical sciences.
 This course is based on best practices for teaching of science and is structured using two (2) modules of instruction that will address grades 6-12.
-Clinical field experiences are required in this course.
+Thirty hours of field experiences are required in this course.
 Candidate outcomes are aligned with national, state standards, and LCET.
 (Prerequisite: Admission to the Certification-Only Alternative Teacher Certification Program, PRAXIS I/Core Academic Skills for Educators effective: 9/1/14, PRAXIS II: Content Knowledge)

-EDSN 442 METHODS/MATERIALS FOR SECONDARY SCHOOL MATHEMATICS
+EDSN 442 METHODS/MATERIALS FOR SECONDARY SCHOOL MATH.
+3 credit hours

 This course is designed to provide candidates with theory and research-based instructional strategies and clinical experiences to teach mathematics at the secondary level.
 The content emphasizes mathematical conceptualization, communication, problem-solving skills and reasoning skills necessary for effective teaching at the secondary level.
 Using the State Grade level Expectations (GLEs), Common Core Standards, Louisiana Comprehensive Curriculum (LCC), and the National Council of Teachers of mathematics (NCTM) standards, candidates will plan, assess, and evaluate classroom learning.
 Thirty hours of field experiences are required for this course.
 This course will include min-lessons, tutoring individual students needing remediation in mathematics and working with cooperative learning groups.
 Candidate outcomes are aligned with national and state standards, and LCET.
-(Prerequisite:

-Admission to the Certification-Only Alternative Teacher Certification Program, PRAXIS I/Core Academic Skills for Educators effective: 9/1/14, PRAXIS II: Content Knowledge)
+(Prerequisite: Admission to the Certification-Only Alternative Teacher Certification Program, PRAXIS II/Core Academic Skills for Educators effective: 9/1/14, PRAXIS II: Content Knowledge)

-EDSN 443 METHODS/MATERIAALS FOR SECONDARY SCHOOL SOCIAL STUDIES IN GRADES 6 - 12
+EDSN 443 METH/MAT FOR SEC.
+SCHOOL SOC.
+STUDIES IN GRADES 6-12 3 credit hours